ghouse1986/dummy-repo/README.md

 # dummy-repo
-This repo is for git tutorial
+This repo is for git tutoria
+I have made some changesl